 There is limited safety experience of infliximab for injection treatment in patients who have undergone surgical procedures, including arthroplasty.
-The long half-life of infliximab for injection should be taken into consideration if a surgical procedure is planned.
-A patient who requires surgery while on Ixifi should be closely monitored for infections, and appropriate actions should be taken.
+The long half-life of infliximab should be taken into consideration if a surgical procedure is planned.
+A patient who requires surgery while on Inflectra[®] should be closely monitored for infections, and appropriate actions should be taken.